rdynsxtrs/rn4bin/openssh/x86/README.md

 **Note:** You'll most likely need to use Firefox

 The preferred method of installation is through the web interface of the ReadyNAS.
-This method will install all needed packages and also automatically updates the `httpd.conf` in `/etc/frontview/apache` to only use TLSv1.2 connections.
+This method will install all needed packages and also automatically restarts the SSH server process.

 **Note:** Although this looks like an add-on it **won't show up** in the list of installed add-ons after installation.
 The reason for this is that only system